AustinQ23/blog-starter-app/README.md

 # A CMSI2021 Blog
-A simple Random Blog that use firebase.
+A simple Random Blog that use firebase and react.

 link to website:
 https://test-d1156.web.app/